NPR defends its journalism after senior editor says it has lost the public's trust

 The arguments he raises — and counters — have percolated across U.S. newsrooms in recent years.
 The #MeToo sexual harassment scandals of 2016 and 2017 forced newsrooms to listen to and heed more junior colleagues.
 The social justice movement prompted by the killing of George Floyd in 2020 inspired a reckoning in many places.
 Newsroom leaders often appeared to stand on shaky ground.

 Leaders at many newsrooms, including top editors at The New York Times and theLos Angeles Times, lost their jobs.
-Legendary Washington Post Executive Editor Martin Baron conceded in his memoir that he had lost control of his newsroom, especially over the degree of self-expression his journalists expected to exert on social media, before he decided to step down in early 2021.
+Legendary Washington Post Executive Editor Martin Baron wrote in his memoir that he feared his bonds with the staff were "frayed beyond repair," especially over the degree of self-expression his journalists expected to exert on social media, before he decided to step down in early 2021.

 Since then, Baron and others — including leaders of some of these newsrooms — have suggested that the pendulum has swung too far.